OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/pad-backup.md

 - don't think security is so much of a concern
 - if somebody starts computing bitcoins, you can just kill the machine

-- alex: in our GAP docker container pipeline, we have
+- Olexandr: in our GAP docker container pipeline, we have
   -
   -
   - on top of that, third container which contains all packages configured